tavaresrodrigo/StackOverflow/README.md

 ### gets()

-The function **gets()** is used to read an arbitrary amount of data into a stack buffer without limiting the amount of data read, it just reads the data and dumps it into memory, basically this function does not matches the size of the data read with the size of the buffer, in our case **8**, which means we can pass any value to the buffer and it will be written into the stack memory.
+The function **gets()** is used to read an arbitrary amount of data into a stack buffer without limiting the amount of data to read, it just reads the data and dumps it into memory, this function does not matches the size of the data read with the size of the buffer, in our case **8**, which means we can pass any value to the buffer and it will be written into the stack memory.

 ### Compiling the code

-For years attackers have been exploiting vulnerabilities in the stack memory, so it's expected that the compilers have developed mechanisms to protect the program execution against these attacks, for this this reason we will disable them in order to be able to reproduce the segmentation fault, in order to compile the program you should use the parameters below:
+For years attackers have been exploiting vulnerabilities in the stack memory, so it's expected the compilers have developed mechanisms to protect the program execution against these attacks, for this reason we will disable them in order to be able to reproduce the segmentation fault, in order to compile the program you should use the parameters below:

 ``` bash
 # gcc -fno-stack-protector -z execstack -o code code.c
 ```

-Do you remember the gets() ?
 Look at the compiler alert **"the `gets' function is dangerous and should not be used."**:

 ```bash
 code.c: In function ‘main’: